roseyume/tails-of-kafka/README.md

 ## 📦 Scenario 6: Topic Design

-"I'm not that interested in the yard drama or any indoor crimes but tell me more about just the neighborhood park" ~ Mittens
+"I'm not that interested in the yard drama or any indoor crimes but tell me more about just the neighborhood park" ~ Pixie

 Separating data streams into topics helps organize messages and manage consumers efficiently.

 Objective: Learn topic categorization and multi-topic consumption.

 - Delete the 'NeighborhoodUpdates' topic and create 3 new ones 'YardDrama', 'IndoorCrimes' and 'ParkUpdates'.
-- Create producers to each and recreate the consumer 'Mittens'
+- Create producers to each and recreate the consumer 'Pixie'

 ## 👯‍♀️ Scenario 7: Consumer Group Chaos